Hydrogen-Blockchain-Innovations/HydrogenToken/README.md

 Research and development programs worldwide have increasingly focused on developing and improving technologies for hydrogen production and separation.
 When hydrogen is produced continuously, either by a thermochemical means or by electrolysis, the product stream often contains many byproducts, such as steam, hydrocarbons, carbonaceous species, or an inert sweep gas.
 Therefore, an energy-efficient hydrogen separation technique is crucial to large scale hydrogen production.

+## Hydrogen Production using Membrane Separation

+Hydrogen can be produced and purified by pressure swing adsorption (PSA), cryogenic distillation or membrane separation.
+Although PSA and cryogenic distillation are currently used for commercial hydrogen production, they are energy intensive techniques.
+On the other hand, Membrane separation processes that have been developed by H2I and introduced in this information memorandum require far less energy and are capable of operating continuously.
+In short, hydrogen permeable membranes are considered to be the most promising and innovative technology for inexpensive high-purity hydrogen production.
+By contrast, PSA and cryogenic distillation also require huge amounts of expensive auxiliary equipment, making them economically viable for large economies-of-scale applications only.
+Membrane separation is much simpler and can also be scaled down to localized and targeted (de-centralized, also known as “distributed energy”) production; for example, for businesses such as a gas-stations or as back-up power for buildings, industrial parks or housing estates, including stand-alone micro-grid installations.
+With de- centralized production, the freight costs associated with shipping hydrogen to the end-user would be eliminated.

+Hydrogen permeable membranes can be generally classified into four categories based on materials: (i) polymer (organic), (ii) metallic, (iii) carbon and (iv) ceramic.
+The latter three inorganic membranes can further be divided into porous and dense membranes.
+H2I has concentrated on metallic membranes, as they demonstrate greater advantages over the other three types of membranes.
+These advantages include:
+- Chemical stability in the presence of most all chemicals.
+- Medium temperature operation (~400 C).
+- Production of extremely high purity hydrogen.
+- The highest permeation rates (hydrogen production rates) versus the other types of membranes.

 ## White-Paper
 [Hydrogen Innovations Whitepaper](https://github.com/Hydrogen-Blockchain-Innovations/HydrogenToken/tree/master/documents)